-Dan Hoffmann is a communications strategist and advisor to brands, organizations and Democratic political campaigns.
+Dan Hoffmann is a Senior Director at Bully Pulpit Interactive (BPI).
+He is a communications strategist and advisor to brands, organizations, and Democratic political campaigns.

-He has advised a wide range of clients including the Democratic National Committee, Elizabeth Warren, Bloomberg Philanthropies, American Civil Liberties Union and Everytown for Gun Safety on how to make their communications more targeted, persuasive and relevant.
+Dan has advised a wide range of clients including the Democratic National Committee, Elizabeth Warren, Bloomberg Philanthropies, American Civil Liberties Union, and Everytown for Gun Safety on how to make their communications more targeted, persuasive, and relevant.
 In other words, he helps great organizations do great things online.

 Prior to joining BPI in 2014, Dan helped launched a new Digital Analytics and Advertising group at WPP’s H+K Strategies and developed digital strategies for Goldman Sachs, Omaze, AFL-CIO, and Target.

 Dan is a founding member of Project Healthy Minds, a non-profit focused on shattering the stigma of mental illness and closing the mental health treatment gap, where he helps drive the organization’s marketing and communications.

 He holds a B.A. in political science from the University of Michigan, Ann Arbor.